 ID cards are usually available 5–7 business days after your eligibility is confirmed.

-You must have coverage by a U.S.-based insurance company with coverage comparable to the student health insurance and you must complete the online waiver process before August 14, 2019.
+You must have coverage by a U.S.-based insurance company with coverage comparable to the student health insurance and you must complete the online waiver process after July 10, 2020, and before August 14, 2020.
 If you do not waive, you will automatically be enrolled.

 If you do waive it, please be sure that Grinnell providers are in-network.
 You can do this by calling the number on the back of your card or going to your insurer’s website.
 Please note that the urgent care in Grinnell bills insurance like a primary care provider.
 If your insurance only covers urgent care or ER visits, it will only cover ER visits in Grinnell.